JCSS-PMC/PMC/part-02/wind.md

 where $\overline{k}=\frac{2 \pi n}{\overline{U}_{m}}$ and $\psi_{i}^{2}=\left(r^{2} \overline{k}^{2}+r^{2} / L_{i}^{2}\right)$.
 All coherence function $\operatorname{Coh}_{i j}^{1 / 2}\left(n, P_{1}, P_{2}\right)$ with $i \neq j$ can be assumed to vanish.

-The longitudinal coherence can also be approximated by (Kareem, 1987):
+The longitudinal coherence can also be approximated by {cite}`JointCommittee1974`:

 ```{math}
 :label: eq-wind-21